TomasMikula/hasheq/src/main/tut/Equivalence-Equality.md

 HashSet(1, 2, 3, 4, 5)
 ```

-What on earth is `HashSetoid`? [_Setoid_](https://en.wikipedia.org/wiki/Setoid) is an _equivalence-aware set_. `HashSetoid` is then a setoid implementated using hash-table.
+What on earth is `HashSetoid`? [_Setoid_](https://en.wikipedia.org/wiki/Setoid) is an _equivalence-aware set_. `HashSetoid` is then just a setoid implementated using hash-table.
 Let's look at the definition of `HashSet`:

 ```scala
 type HashSet[A] = HashSetoid[A, Equality.type]
 ```

 So `HashSet` is just a `HashSetoid` whose equivalence is _equality_.
-To create an instance of `HashSet[Int]`, we needed to have an implicit instance of `Equiv[Int, Equality.type]` in scope.
+To create an instance of `HashSet[Int]` above, we needed to have an implicit instance of `Equiv[Int, Equality.type]` in scope.

 ```tut
 implicitly[Equiv[Int, Equality.type]]
 ```

 For the compiler, `Equality` is just a rather arbitrary singleton object.
-It only has the meaning of mathematical _equality_ for us.
+It only has the meaning of mathematical _equality_ for us, humans.

-There is a type alias
+There is a convenient type alias provided for _equality_ relation:

 ```scala
 type Equal[A] = Equiv[A, Equality.type]